gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 didn't have glass windows.
 Its shops didn't have banners strung proudly over their doors proclaiming the quality of the wares within.
-And if Starboard Towners wore silk, it was just an accent laid over plain cotton, not a whole shirt or a broad, brightly-colored skirt.
+And if Starboard Towners wore silk, it was just an accent laid over plain cotton, not a whole shirt or a broad, brightly-colored skirt that would have made a peacock jealous.

 Forecastle Road's last half-gallop wound through a pine tree plantation.
 Thin smears of black smoke rose from charcoaling sheds on